ClaudMor/Multi_Task_Multi_Class_Neural_Directed_Link_Prediction/README.md

 # Multi_Task_Multi_Class_Neural_Directed_Link_Prediction

-This is the repository associated to the paper ???
+This is the repository associated with the paper "Multi-Class and Multi-Task Strategies for Neural Directed Link Prediction".

 ## How to run